 Express yourself through the body on stage

 Dance classes are an active, energizing form of exercise and expression for both children and adults alike.
-Learning, developing, and then establishing technique and performance skills are the fundamental points in supporting students to become confident, energized individuals and performers.
+Learning, developing, and establishing technique and performance skills are the fundamental points in supporting students to become confident, energized individuals and confident performers.

 What will you learn?